camgnostic/sigma-saas/scenarios/3-4-17/unitedstatesidentificationchallengetasks.md

 #### Cameron

-"opens their console" -> can you elaborate?
+- "opens their console" -> can you elaborate?

-Would our schema as we're thinking of it be as specific as to describe the specific subsets of challenges or would it merely describe a "challenge" page with a "question" display element and an "answer" input element?
+- Would our schema as we're thinking of it be as specific as to describe the specific subsets of challenges or would it merely describe a "challenge" page with a "question" display element and an "answer" input element?

-  To this point: I guess this goes to the nature of what our language is for...
+  - To this point: I guess this goes to the nature of what our language is for...
 I mean, is the purpose to prototype a skeleton where the first view the dev looks at after running "build" is to see (literally) "Question" and a field for "Answer"?
-  Put another way - are the specifics of how to implement the various state challenges part of the program-specific logic (the part we're trying to get to faster) or part of the infrastructure (the part we're trying to abstract away / avoid boilerplating / meta-program)?
+  - Put another way - are the specifics of how to implement the various state challenges part of the program-specific logic (the part we're trying to get to faster) or part of the infrastructure (the part we're trying to abstract away / avoid boilerplating / meta-program)?

+- RESTful API = stateless.
+Our SPA should be (roughly) stateless (or else we're sort of overlaying state using JS which is awful).
+User stories are stateful.
+  - Agree?
+  - As such: should we view the semantic language as a sort of map of stateless pages that can be traversed in the order specified in the user story (but don't explicitly describe that routing)?
+  - Put another way - do we sort of view the path from user story -> specification as a stripping of directionality (and even edges altogether) from the directed graph of user stories and producing a well-defined set of nodes?

 #### Joseph